 This is the online component associated with ESL 076 Advanced Writing.
-This course is in conjunction with ESL
+This course is in conjunction with ESL 076 prepares the student to write at the College level.

-076 prepares the student to write at the College level.
 Students will write well-organized essays that are mostly free of errors typical of non-native speakers of English.
 Students will learn how to work through the writing process.
 In addition, students will learn how to write a research paper and to become proficient in word processing.
 Students will also use Internet resources to practice editing skills and to work through the drafting process.
-This course may be repeated three times.
 (1.4)